-Suspect in custody after reports of shots fired at Highland High School in Palmdale, California
+1 injured in shooting at Highland High School in Palmdale, California; suspect in custody

 Authorities were called to Highland High School in Palmdale at about 7:05 a.m.
-PT, according to Los Angeles County Sheriff's deputy Charles Moore.
+PT, Los Angeles County Sheriff's deputy Charles Moore said.

-The Palmdale Fire Department told CNN it had received reports of shots fired.

-The suspect, a male, was apprehended near a Vons grocery store in Palmdale, the Los Angeles County fire official said.
 Details about whether anyone was injured weren't immediately available.
+Witnesses who were outside the school described hearing gunshots and seeing students running from the building.

+The suspect, a male, was apprehended near a Vons grocery store in Palmdale, a Los Angeles County fire official said.

+School District Superintendent Raul Maldonado confirmed in a statement that there had been an active shooter on campus.

-Ricky Munoz, 23, says he dropped his two younger brothers and a friend off at the high school around that time.
+Ricky Munoz, 23, says he dropped his two younger brothers and a friend off at the high school just after 7 a.m.

 "About a minute later, I get a call from them saying there were gunshots" and they asked to be picked up, Munoz said.